-Even when the Simon Commission arrived in Lahore in October 1928, a large group of Indians waived black flags in protest.
+Even when the Simon Commission arrived in Lahore in October 1928, a large group of Indians waved black flags in protest.
 It was led by the revolutionary Lala Lajpat Rai.
-He had also moved the resolution against the Simon Commission in the Legislative Assembly of the Punjab city in February 1928.
+He had also moved the resolution against the Simon Commission in the Legislative Assembly of the Punjab City in February 1928.
 Protests took a sudden violent change and the local police began beating the public.
 As a result, the British forces captured Lala Lajpatrai, the centre of protest in Lahore, critically injuring him.
 Hence, he died a fortnight later.

 Simon Commission Recommendations

 - The Diarchy system of administration was replaced by representative governments in provinces.

 - The separate electorates remain until communal violence and tension die down.

 - Governor held discretionary powers to maintain communal hatred, rift and internet security.

 - It was recommended that the number of members of the Legislative Council should be increased.

 - The reforms equally suggested that the Commission were incorporated into the Government of India Act 1935.

 - In order to have complete control over the high court, the Government of India should have complete control.